fdavidcl/stackedit-docs/mldr_0.4.0.md

 The set of evaluation metrics included in mldr has been accumulating issues and bug reports in the last months.
 This fact has encouraged us to fully revise and reimplement these metrics.
 The new implementations have been thoroughly tested and compared to other in different libraries.

 Evaluation metrics are now exported individually, but you can keep using the `mldr_evaluate` function for a full report on the performance of a classifier.
-Additionally,
+Additionally, the `roc` method has been implemented for the `"mldr"` class, and it allows to obtain the ROC curve for a dataset and its predictions (provided the pROC package is installed).

 ## Treatment of undefined values in metrics